The Internal Medicine Residency Program at Morristown Medical Center offers the following rotations:

 Medical Student Rotations

-Students at medical schools in the United States are welcome to schedule a visiting elective.
+Currently enrolled students at medical schools in the United States are welcome to schedule a visiting elective.
 Please call our Graduate Medical Education office at 973-971-6442 for more information.
-Students interested in our program frequently choose electives in one of our subspecialties or even complete a sub-internship with us.
+Students interested in our program may choose elective in one of our subspecialties or even complete a sub-internship with us.
+Atlantic Health System does not permit observerships.